Threat Modeling Basics

 Importance of Threat Modeling in SDLC

-Threat modeling, like software security testing, is best applied continuously throughout the software development lifecycle.
+Threat modeling, similar to DevSecOps, is best applied continuously throughout the software development lifecycle.
 It is important to realize that you will end up finding new threats as you progress.
 This is not a bad thing, it is exactly what we want, to discover all threats in the software before it is released.
 For example, if you choose to code your application in C++ or Java you take on the vulnerabilities that come with it.
 To elaborate, the source code type you choose will inherently have its own risk.
 Especially, when a deprecated syntax is used and secure coding practices are not followed.

 The threat modeling process is the same at various levels of the exercise.
 Ideally, a high-level model should be defined in the concept or planning phase, and then refined throughout the lifecycle.
 Keep in mind, the information will start simple and then becomes more granular throughout the lifecycle.
 Over time information and details are added to the system, new attack vectors are then created and discovered.
 Finally, countermeasures are implemented, and the process is repeated as needed.
 This ongoing threat modeling process is important for the SDLC and should examine, diagnose, and address your threats while reducing expenses of development in the long run.
 Software development is not a sprint, it is a marathon.